 Cocoa trees require a warm climate to thrive, specifically within 20 degrees north or south of the equator.
-There are two different types of cocoa plants: Criollo and Forastero, with Criollo being the most sensitive to weather conditions, making it more difficult to grow and harvest properly.
-The cocoa trees take approximately five years to reach maturity, and each tree can produce roughly 2.2 pounds of cocoa.
-The cocoa beans themselves are about 3 cm thick with the center filled with a sweet pulp called mucilaginous.
-The seeds are typically white, though they turn a reddish brown color during the drying process [see also Commodity Investing: Physical vs. Futures].
+There are two types of cocoa plants: Criollo and Forastero.
+Criollo is more sensitive to weather conditions than Forastero, making it more difficult to grow and harvest properly.
+Cocoa trees take approximately five years to reach maturity, and each tree can produce roughly 2.2 pounds of cocoa.
+The cocoa beans themselves are approximately three centimeters thick and their centers are filled with a sweet pulp called “mucilage”.
+The seeds are typically white, though they turn a reddish-brown color during the drying process [see also Commodity Investing: Physical vs. Futures].

-The most visible use of cocoa beans is present in candies and beverages, most often chocolate.
-But, cocoa bean can also be used to make cocoa butter, which is used for many pharmaceutical drugs, as it makes for a nice substance to encapsulate various substances.
-Cocoa beans are also present in cosmetics, including various kinds of makeup, lotions, and soaps because of its coveted moisturizing properties.
+The most visible use of cocoa beans are in candies and beverages, most often chocolate.
+But cocoa beans also make cocoa butter, which is used by pharmaceutical companies to encapsulate various substances.
+Cocoa beans are also present in cosmetics, including various kinds of makeup, lotions and soaps.

 Cocoa bean production is dominated by emerging and frontier markets, primarily countries in Africa.
-Cote d’Ivoire (The Ivory Coast), Indonesia, and Ghana are the top three producers worldwide, with the Ivory Coast nearly doubling the output of the second place Indonesia.
-Though Africa dominates cocoa production, holding roughly 70% of the market share collectively, Latin America also accounts for a substantial portion of output thanks to Brazil, Ecuador, Dominican Republic, and Peru.
+Côte d’Ivoire (The Ivory Coast), Ghana, and Indonesia are the top three producers worldwide, with Côte d’Ivoire nearly doubling the output of Ghana.
+Though Africa dominates cocoa production, holding roughly 70% of the market share collectively, Latin America also accounts for a substantial portion of output thanks to Brazil, Ecuador, Dominican Republic and Peru.

 |Source: Food And Agriculture Organization Of The United Nations|

-From a consumption standpoint, the country list is the polar opposite of the producing markets, the top five being the U.S., Netherlands, Germany, France, and Brazil.
+From a consumption standpoint, the country list is the polar opposite of the producing markets.
+The top five cocoa consumers are the U.S., the Netherlands, Germany, France and Brazil.
 Because the consumers and producers are in vastly different areas and economies, cocoa beans can see dramatic price changes [see also Why Commodities Belong In Your Portfolio].